 This usually happens when the decision-making ability of one of the parents has been compromised.
-You might see this in situations where there is a history of child abuse or domestic violence or instances of untreated drug or alcohol abuse.
+You might see this in situations where there is a history of child abuse, domestic violence, or instances of untreated drug or alcohol abuse.

-The law gives parents a lot of leeway when it comes to physical custody or what is better known as possessory conservatorship by Texans.
-Parents have the freedom to set the terms of when the child will live with each parent, and when the parent with whom the child isn’t living will have the opportunity to spend time with the child.
+Texas law gives parents a lot of leeway when it comes to possessory conservatorship, or physical custody.
+Parents have the freedom to set the terms under which the child will live with each parent and when the parent with whom the child isn’t living can spend time with the child.

 If the parents can’t agree on a schedule, the law provides a standard possession order that details how much time each parent will have with the child.
 The details of the possession order are contingent on how far the parents live from each other.
 Also, the standard possession order isn’t applicable to children under three years.

 Bear in mind that a joint managing conservatorship doesn’t automatically mean the parents will have equal or almost equal possessory time with or access to the child.
 If the court feels the standard possession order isn’t suitable in a certain case, it can modify the terms.
 Judges can put constraints on possession orders if they believe it’s for the child’s or parent’s safety or well-being.
 For instance, the court can restrict a parent from drinking alcohol prior to and when spending time with the child.